pnnl/ruleset-checking-tool/docs/ashrae_90p1_2022/ruleset_functions/get_zone_conditioning_category.md

       - Determine if zone is indirectly conditioned: `if directly_conditioned_product_sum > other_product_sum: indirectly_conditioned_zones.append(zone)`

-- For each building segment in RMR: `for building_segment in RMR...building_segments:`
+- For each building segment in RMD: `for building_segment in RMD...building_segments:`

   - Get lighting building area type for building segment: `lighting_building_area_type = building_segment.lighting_building_area_type`